Special Offerings & Opportunities

 Special Course Offerings

-The Art Department offers new courses every year through college-wide interdisciplinary programs.
-Courses include First Year Seminars, Clusters (paired courses), and MILAs (short-term study abroad).
+The Art Department offers new courses every year through college-wide programs.
+Courses include First Year Seminars, on campus Integrative Learning Experiences, and Muhlenberg Integrative Learning Abroad (MILAs).
 Below are some examples of past offerings.
 Courses change on a yearly basis.
-To learn about current courses visit capstone or contact the art department.
+To learn about current courses visit Capstone or contact the art department.

 Community Sustainability & Field Studio in Costa Rica (MILA short-term study abroad in Studio Art & Biology)